sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 properties   |
 -------------|------
-description  | Lists of properties that define the rule template's behavior.
+description  | List of properties that define the argument's behavior.
 In [JSON Schema][1]. required     | true type         | Array example      | {{< language-toggle >}}